-For those not in the UK and wondering about the significance of Ian Beale, he is an anti-hero character from the East Enders cinematic universe.
+For wondering about the significance of Ian Beale, he is an anti-hero character from the East Enders cinematic universe.
 Think the UK equivalent of Marvel or DC.
-He also shares a name with the latest development from Pay.UK: “IAN”.
-Or to give it it’s full title “Interactive Advance Notice” which is not nearly as attractive as a picture of Ian Beale hence the click bait.
+He also shares a name with the latest development from Pay.UK – IAN or Interactive Advance Notice which is not nearly as attractive as a picture of Ian Beale hence the clickbait.

-However IAN is far more useful.
-It is the soon to be released communication standard that will make the use of Direct Debits easier by enabling greater dialogue between a biller and payer.
+However, IAN is far more useful.
+It is the soon-to-be-released communication standard that will make the use of Direct Debits easier by enabling greater dialogue between a biller and payer.
 It’s estimated that IAN will help British businesses save an estimated £8.1M in Direct Debit indemnity claims.

-Leveraging the Request to Pay standard created by Pay.UK in 2020 a biller will be able to send the notice prior to Direct Debit payments being taken from the customer.
+Leveraging the Request to Pay standard created by Pay.UK in 2020, a biller will be able to send the notice prior to Direct Debit payments being taken from the customer.
 The customer then receives it securely in their mobile banking app and can review the details.
 If for some reason, they don’t recognise the payee, say for example if the biller is using a payment facilitator whose name appears instead of the billers, then the customer can query it by sending a return message from their banking app to the biller.
 This is instead of the payment being taken and the customer trying to claw back the funds post transaction due to the unrecognised name.